simonrob/opentimetables-utils/README.md

 But it can be very difficult to extract data from its timetable display, and time-consuming to repeatedly adjust its interface to request schedule details.
 This repository contains utilities to help make this task easier.

+You can [run the ExtractICS script online](https://simonrob.github.io/opentimetables-utils/) if needed (via Gitpod; account required).

 ## Disclaimer
 Double-check any outputs provided by these tools against the Open Timetables display to ensure accuracy.
 You are responsible for checking that results are correct.